risi-kondor/cnine/python/docs/source/tensors.rst

 The core data types in cnine are real and complex multidimensional arrays.
 The corresponding classes are ``rtensor`` and ``ctensor``.
-Currently, to facilitate GP-GPU operations, only single precision arithmetic is supported.
+Currently, to facilitate GP-GPU operations, `cnine` only supports single precision arithmetic.

-We describe basic tensor functionality for the ``rtensor`` class.
+In the following, we describe the basic functionality of the ``rtensor`` class.
 The ``ctensor`` class's interface is analogous.